I-Witness

 i-Witness, formerly i-Witness: The GMA Documentaries is a Philippine television documentary show broadcast by GMA Network and GMA News TV.
 Originally hosted by Vicky Morales, Luchi Cruz-Valdes, Mike Enriquez, Cheche Lazaro and Jessica Soho, it premiered on January 18, 1999.
-It is the longest-running documentary program in Philippine television.
-The show concluded on GMA Network on April 29, 2020.
-The show moved to GMA News TV on August 14, 2020 on the network's Power Block line up.
-The show returned to GMA Network on January 16, 2021 on the network's Sabado Star Power sa Gabi line up.
-Kara David, Howie Severino, Sandra Aguinaldo, Atom Araullo, Mav Gonzales and John Consulta currently serve as the hosts.
+Kara David, Howie Severino, Atom Araullo, Mav Gonzales and John Consulta currently serve as the hosts.
+It is the longest-running documentary show in the Philippines.

 The series is streaming online on YouTube.